Increase 3 times your chances of landing an offer Register ×

 Hair/grooming

-• A traditional, conservative, "business" haircut is the default.
+• Unless your religion dictates otherwise, a traditional, conservative, "business" haircut is the default.
 Management consulting is not the place for a man bun or bleached tips.

-Pro-Tip - If it has been more than two weeks since your last haircut, consider getting a neck trim (where a barber tidies up the fluff on the back of your neck) the day before the interview .
-A lot of places will do this for free, especially if you are a regular, and it makes you look quite a bit cleaner and tidy very quickly.
+Pro-Tip - If it has been more than two weeks since your last haircut, consider getting a neck trim (where a barber tidies up the fluff on the back of your neck) a day or two day before the interview .
+A lot of places will do this for free, especially if you are a regular, and it makes you look quite a bit more tidy very quickly.

 Women

-Dressing for the interview is both more and less difficult for women.
-There are fewer precise rules to be broken, but this means that there is also less certainty about what individuals should be wearing and a larger role for personal judgement (you will notice more qualifiers like " generally"="" and="" "probably"="" in="" this="" section="" as="" a="" result).
+Dressing for interview is both more and less difficult for women.
+There are fewer precise rules to be broken, but this means that there is also less certainty about what individuals should be wearing and a larger role for personal judgement (you will notice more qualifiers like " generally" and "probably" in this section).

 Suit